bay shore ,new york

 I need a repair.
 What should I do?

-Step 1: If you should suffer a home repair emergency that is covered by your plan, call HomeServe toll-free at 1-855-336-2465 and one of our customer service specialists will get you started on your claim.
+Step 1: If you should suffer a home repair emergency after your start date that is covered by your plan, call HomeServe toll-free at 1-855-336-2465 and one of our customer service specialists will get you started on your service call.

 Step 2: A local, licensed and insured technician will be dispatched to your home to make the covered repair or replacement.

-Step 3: Once covered repairs are completed, just sign the repair form and we pay the technician directly for you up to the annual benefit.
+Step 3: Once covered repairs are completed, you just sign a form to say you are satisfied and we pay the technician directly up to the annual benefit amount.

 Who will come to my home to make the repair?